teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 In your choice of terminal application, open a window for each of the seven nodes.

 #### Client machines
-The experiment will use the resperf[4] tool to send queries, both malicious and benign, at a fixed rate and track the response rate from the resolver.
+The experiment will use the resperf[5] tool to send queries, both malicious and benign, and track the response rate from the resolver.
 SSH into the malicious-client and benign-client nodes and run
 ```
 sudo apt update
 sudo apt-get install -y build-essential libssl-dev libldns-dev libck-dev libnghttp2-dev